 - David George Skeggs

-- Nigel James Skeggs
+- Nigel James Skeggs (resigned on 05 November 2020)

 - Bryan John Skeggs

 - Malakai Naiyaga

-- Bruce Whewell Phillips (appointed on 20 January 2020)
+- Bruce Whewell Phillips

 Principal activities

 The principal activities of the Company during the financial year was the operation of a marina and marina related activities at Denarau Island.
 There were no significant changes to the activities during the year.